jkeresman01/Minimalistic-Neovim-configuration/README.md

 *  Vim-fugative && gitsigns as git integration tools
 *  Mason (lsp, formatter, linter).
 *  Nvim-cmp as a completion engine.
+*  Active files - The thing from visual studio and jetbrains on ctrl+tab
 *  Treesitter as a syntax highlighter.
 *  Vim commentary for making commenting code a lot easier